An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Introduction

 \section{Introduction}

-We consider the problem of making inference on the causal effect of a policy intervention in an aggregate time series setup with a single treated unit.
+We consider the problem of making inferences on the causal effect of a policy intervention in an aggregate time series setup with a single treated unit.
 The treated unit is observed for $T_0$ periods before and $T_\ast$ periods after the intervention occurs.
 Often, there is additional information in the form of possibly very many untreated units, which can serve as controls.
-Such settings are ubiquitous in applied research and there are various different approaches for estimating the policy effects of interest.
-Examples include difference-in-differences methods, synthetic control approaches, factor, matrix completion and interactive fixed effects models, as well as times series models.\footnote{We refer to \citet{DI16}, \citet{gobillon2016regional}, and \citet{abadie2019jel} for excellent comparative overviews and reviews.} We refer to these methods as counterfactual and synthetic control (CSC) methods.
+Such settings are ubiquitous in applied research, and there are many different approaches for estimating the causal effect of the policy.
+Examples include difference-in-differences methods, synthetic control (SC) approaches, factor, matrix completion, and interactive fixed effects (FE) models, and times series models.\footnote{We refer to \citet{DI16}, \citet{gobillon2016regional}, and \citet{abadie2019jel} for excellent comparative overviews and reviews.} We refer to these methods as counterfactual and synthetic control (CSC) methods.

-This paper provides generic and robust inference procedures for policy effects estimated by CSC methods.
-We analyze a general counterfactual modeling framework that nests and generalizes many traditional and new methods for counterfactual analysis.
-Specifically, we focus on methods that are able to generate mean-unbiased proxies, $P_t^N$, for the counterfactual outcome of the treated unit in the absence of the policy intervention, $Y_{1t}^N$:
+This paper provides generic and robust procedures for making inferences on policy effects estimated by CSC methods.
+We propose a general counterfactual modeling framework that nests and generalizes many traditional and new methods for counterfactual analysis.
+We focus on methods that are able to generate mean-unbiased proxies, $P_t^N$, for the counterfactual outcomes of the treated unit in the absence of the policy intervention, $Y_{1t}^N$:

-The policy effect in period $t$ is $\alpha_t=Y_{1t}^I-Y_{1t}^N$, where $Y_{1t}^I$ is the counterfactual outcome of the treated unit with the policy intervention.
-We are interested in testing hypotheses about the trajectory of policy effects in the post-intervention period, $\alpha=\{\alpha_t\}_{t=T_0+1}^{T_0+T_\ast}$.
-Specifically, we postulate a trajectory $\alpha^o= \{ \alpha^o_t\}_{t=T_0+1}^{T_0+T_\ast}$ and test the sharp null hypothesis that $\alpha=\alpha^o$.
-We also consider the problem of testing hypotheses about per-period treatment effects $\alpha_t$ and propose a simple algorithm for constructing pointwise confidence intervals via test inversion.
+The policy effect in period $t$ is $\theta_t=Y_{1t}^I-Y_{1t}^N$, where $Y_{1t}^I$ is the counterfactual outcome of the treated unit with the policy intervention.
+We are interested in testing hypotheses about the trajectory of policy effects in the post-treatment period, $\theta=\{\theta_t\}_{t=T_0+1}^{T_0+T_\ast}$.
+Specifically, we postulate a trajectory $\theta^0= \{ \theta^0_t\}_{t=T_0+1}^{T_0+T_\ast}$ and test the sharp null hypothesis that $\theta=\theta^0$.
+We also consider the problem of testing hypotheses about per-period effects $\theta_t$ and propose a simple algorithm for constructing pointwise confidence intervals via test inversion.

+We recast the inference problem as a (counterfactual) prediction and a structural breaks testing problem.
+This allows us to build on the literature on conformal prediction \citep{vovk2005algorithmic} and end-of-sample stability testing \citep[][]{dufour1994generalized,andrews2003end} to construct inference procedures that are provably robust against misspecification and accommodate many classical and modern high-dimensional methods for estimating $P_t^N$.